Some exact inducibility-type results for graphs via flag algebras: Computer-generated results

 The maximum of this polynomial is attained at $2\beta$ and $1-2\beta$, which are two roots of the derivative giving the maximal density $\frac{5}{24}$, as claimed.
-Also, the cases $x=2\beta$ and $x=1-2\beta$ are the same up to an automorphism of~$B$, implying the uniqueness of the maximiser.\epf
+Also, the cases $x=2\beta$ and $x=1-2\beta$ are the same up to any automorphism of~$B$ that swaps the two edges of $B$, implying the uniqueness of the maximiser.\epf